 Another thing VoIP phones can do that drive productivity is when emergency calls come in, the person answering the call can park it, page the doctor, then the doctor can pick up the call from any phone in the office.
 This feature, called park and page, keeps emergency communication seamless and it saves both doctors and staff time by keeping them from having to track each other down.

-VoIP also helps simplify the billing process within doctors offices.
+VoIP also helps simplify the billing process within medical offices.
 Billing departments have to call insurance companies constantly to confirm coverage.
 This can be a huge pain and they typically have to do it over and over again throughout the day.

 With VoIP, you can save contacts in your phone system and simply click-to-dial those numbers instantly instead of having to manually dial them over and over again.
 This can save a ton of time and frustration over the course of the day, and is especially helpful when you’re busy and have to dial an important number quickly.

 Another way VoIP boosts productivity is by giving staff members the ability to see when other staff is available or unavailable.
-From within the phone system, you can see when nurses, staff, billing, or any other department are on the phone, on vacation, on lunch, on pause, etc. This gives you a quick way to see who’s available to answer the phone, saving everyone the time and frustration of trying to track down the appropriate person to see if she/he can take the call.
+From within the medical office phone system, you can see when nurses, staff, billing, or any other department are on the phone, on vacation, on lunch, on pause, etc. This gives you a quick way to see who’s available to answer the phone, saving everyone the time and frustration of trying to track down the appropriate person to see if she/he can take the call.

 If you want, you can also see how many calls each department has taken, how long they’ve been on the phone, and more.
 You can even export this information into a report you can look back at on a regular basis.
 Office managers typically like having this ability because it helps them prevent any one person or department from getting overloaded with calls.